 2016 SA Award

-The 2016 Pearcey South Australian Award was presented to Steward Bartlett at an ACS lunch on Wednesday October 26.
+The 2016 Pearcey South Australian Award was presented to Stewart Bartlett at an ACS lunch on Wednesday October 26.
 Stuart is co-founder of Signostics and Global Head of Urologic Care.

 The presentation was made by the Pearcey South Australian judging committee chair, Dr Craig Mudge with a short introduction by Rick Harvey, Pearcey National Committee.